flatironinstitute/sciware/32_IntroToHPC/main.md

 ### Rusty/popeye storage -- home

 - Put your source code and software installs here!
-- High performance GPFS filesystem (mounted NFS on workstations)
+- High performance GPFS filesystem
 - Mind your quota!
 You can get locked out of the cluster!
   - \~1 million files
   - \~1 TiB limit